lhcb/starterkit-lessons/second-analysis-steps/lb-git.md

 selecting the `<username>-new-feature` branch as the source and `master` as the target.
 Add a title for your merge request and explain what you've done in the main text.

-> ## Merge conflicts {.challenge}
+{% challenge "Merge conflicts" %}
->  - Working with a partner, try to create a merge conflict by making changes to the same file.
+- Working with a partner, try to create a merge conflict by making changes to the same file.
->    If you don't have someone else to work with, you can simulate this by creating a second development area.
+  If you don't have someone else to work with, you can simulate this by creating a second development area.
->  - Now, try to resolve the merge conflict.
+- Now, try to resolve the merge conflict.
->    This is a bit complicated because of the way the local repository is set up.
+  This is a bit complicated because of the way the local repository is set up.
->    Take a look at [https://twiki.cern.ch/twiki/bin/view/LHCb/Git4LHCb#Replacement_for_svn_update_in_lo](https://twiki.cern.ch/twiki/bin/view/LHCb/Git4LHCb#Replacement_for_svn_update_in_lo) for pointers.
+  Take a look at [https://twiki.cern.ch/twiki/bin/view/LHCb/Git4LHCb#Replacement_for_svn_update_in_lo](https://twiki.cern.ch/twiki/bin/view/LHCb/Git4LHCb#Replacement_for_svn_update_in_lo) for pointers.
+{% endchallenge %}